 - Training boosts performance levels and helps employees to reach their peak

-Coaching is a tool used for catalysing employees’ growth and empowering your team to take ownership over their learning.
-Coaching is a strategy that allows you to be supportive to your team and get actively involved with your employees.
-The results of these actions could be employee growth, employee engagement and employee retention.
+Coaching is a tool used for catalysing employees’ growth and empowering your team to take ownership of their learning.
+Coaching is a strategy that allows you to be supportive of your team and get actively involved with your employees.
+The results of these actions could be employee growth, engagement and retention.

 As we all know, a team is formed by individuals, each having their individual strengths and weaknesses.
-A manager has to focus coaching individuals by using a different approach, in order to reach maximum performance as a team.
+A manager has to focus on coaching each individual with a different approach in order to reach maximum performance as a team.

 In sum, coaching your team enables you as a manager to enhance your teams’ capability and performance.
 The productivity of your coaching will determine the levels of engagement and trust exists between manager and employees.

 Valcour.
 (2016).
 You Can’t Be a Great Manager if You’re Not a Good Coach.
 Harvard Business Review, 2014.
 Web.
 12 August 2016.